-New in 2024, HB 2276, with 40 co-sponsors, had a public hearing on January 18 in the House Finance Committee but has not been scheduled for executive session.
-SB 6191 had a public hearing on January 25 in the Senate Ways & Means Committee but has not been scheduled for executive session.
+New in 2024, HB 2276, with 40 co-sponsors, had a public hearing on January 18 in the House Finance Committee but was not scheduled for executive session.
+SB 6191 had a public hearing on January 25 in the Senate Ways & Means Committee but was not scheduled for executive session.
+Both bills have died.

 HJR 4204/SJR 8205 Authorizing investment of funds held for the purpose of reducing persistent poverty.
 This resolution would amend the State Constitution to authorize investment of state funds held for the purpose of reducing persistent poverty.
 Because the state Constitution prohibits the state from being interested in the stock, bonds, or credit instruments of any company, association, or corporation, and this provision has been interpreted to mean that the state cannot place any investment funds in stock and other equities, certain state funds have been exempted from this provision by amendment of the Constitution.
 Examples are public pension and retirement funds.
 This will allow a fund to be established that can be invested for future use to address homelessness and poverty.
-These bills were held over from 2023 but have not been scheduled yet in 2024 to move forward.
+These bills were held over from 2023 but were not scheduled in 2024 to move forward so have died.

 HJR 4205/SJR 8206 Concerning property tax rebates, would amend the Washington State Constitution to authorize a primary residence property tax exemption and renter's credit refund.
 It also removes uniformity requirement for taxes and the requirement that all real estate constitute one class of property.
-These bills were held over from 2023 but have not been scheduled yet in 2024 to move forward.
+These bills were held over from 2023 but were not scheduled in 2024 to move forward so have died.

-SB 5494/HB 1371 Providing incentives to improve freight railroad infrastructure.
-SB 5494 was carried over from 2023.
-It had passed as a substitute bill from the Senate Business, Financial Services, Gaming & Trade Committee and was referred to the Senate Ways & Means Committee but has not been scheduled for public hearing in that committee.
-HB 1371 passed the House in 2023 but was stopped in the Senate before it reached the floor.
-It was sent back to the House Rules Committee and could be pulled for floor action at any time.
+SB 5494 companion bill to HB 1371 Providing incentives to improve freight railroad infrastructure, was carried over from 2023.
+It had passed as a substitute bill from the Senate Business, Financial Services, Gaming & Trade Committee and was referred to the Senate Ways & Means Committee but was not scheduled for public hearing in that committee so has died.

 SB 5509 Creating the Washington state public infrastructure bank had a public hearing on January 31 in the Senate Business, Financial Services, Gaming & Trade Committee.
-These bills were held over from 2023 but have not been scheduled yet in 2024 to move forward.
+It was held over from 2023 but was not scheduled in 2024 to move forward so has died.

 SB 5770 Providing state and local property tax reform.
 This bill would allow local governments, but not the state, to increase their total annual property taxes by inflation up to 3% annually if adopted by ordinance in the local jurisdiction.
 Cities and especially counties have been challenged by the 1% growth cap on property tax that was enacted many years ago because the increased cost of doing business is generally closer to 3% annually.
-This bill had a public hearing in the Senate Ways and Means Committee on January 18 but has not yet been scheduled for executive session.
+This bill had a public hearing in the Senate Ways and Means Committee on January 18 but has not yet been scheduled for executive session so has died.

 SB 6038 Reducing the costs associated with providing childcare.
 This bill would reduce the costs associated with providing childcare by expanding the business and occupation tax exemption for childcare services to include income derived from the care and education of children up to age 12.
-It had a public hearing in the Senate Ways & Means Committee on January 25 but has not been scheduled for executive session.
+It had a public hearing in the Senate Ways & Means Committee on, January 25 but was not scheduled for executive session so has died.